 A central feature of the Business & Computing Centre was artwork, with several pieces installed for permanent display as part of the opening.
-A carving by Tuakana Holmes, which was unveiled by chief executive Deirdre Dale, greets visitors at the northernmost entrance to the building, while in the central foyer hangs a large triptych by James Molnar.
+A carving by Tuakana Holmes, which was unveiled by chief executive Deirdre Dale, greeted visitors at the northernmost entrance to the building, while in the central foyer still hangs a large triptych by James Molnar.

 Dotted along the main hallway are display cases within which jewellery students, amongst others, have often exhibited small scale works over the years.
 To mark the opening, this ability to display artwork was put to good use with the hosting of Flashpoint, a retrospective of Whitireia visual arts graduate work displayed throughout the new building.

-Chris Kirk-Burnnand stood down as chair of the Whitireia council after six years in the role and eight years on the council.
+Chris Kirk-Burnnand stood down as chair of the Whitireia council after six years in the role and a total of eight years on the council.
 Reflecting on his time as chair he spoke of the ethos of Whitireia: "We saw Whitireia as a centre of achievement for local people, meaning that we were very much focused on that.
 In our society today there's an attitude about equality of opportunity, but equality of opportunity is actually only opening a door, whereas what we were working on was trying to achieve equality of results...
 I don't ever remember walking away from there without people's stories touching my heart.
 That's why I felt lucky to be involved there."

 Chris Kirk-Burnnand was replaced as chair by Dennis Sharman, whose appointment was announced in August of that year, with Suzanne Snively becoming deputy chair.
 Reflecting on his predecessor in that year's annual report, Dennis Sharman said: "Chris has always been extremely passionate about Whitireia and its success.
 Through his role as Council Chair he guided the polytechnic though some of the most significant changes to happen in the tertiary sector."

 Dennis Sharman brought with him a background in computer engineering and business and would hold the role until 2010 when ministerial appointment Roger Sowry became chair.